-The triceps is a large muscle in the upper arm's dorsal part.
-Train the triceps regularly to build size and achieve proportionate arms.
+The triceps are a large muscle in the upper arm's dorsal part, so everyone should train the triceps regularly to build size and achieve proportionate arms.

 What is the Main Function of the Triceps Brachii?